Let's talk about le conditionnel. What is it and how does it work?

 and French) in the following instances:

-The rule in conjugating regular verbs to form a conditional is similar to that of the rules for the future tense.
+The rule in conjugating regular verbs to form the French conditional tense is similar to that of the rules for the future tense.

 Basically, you use the same stem for future tense and just add the appropriate endings.